kennywlino/kennywlino/content/publication/emoji-prediction.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In *International Workshop on Semantic Evaluation 2018*." publication_short = "In *SemEval 2018*"
+publication = "In *Proceedings of The 12th International Workshop on Semantic Evaluation*." publication_short = "In *SemEval 2018*"

 # Abstract and optional shortened version.